 What is Coronavirus?
 A coronavirus is a ‘type’ of the virus.
 As a group, coronaviruses are common across the world with typical symptoms of coronavirus including fever and a cough that may progress to severe pneumonia, causing shortness of breath and breathing difficulties.
 Generally, coronavirus can cause more severe symptoms in people with weakened immune systems, older people, and those with long-term conditions like diabetes, cancer and chronic lung disease.
 Novel coronavirus (COVID-19) is a new strain of coronavirus first identified in Wuhan City, China.

 Nursery schools play an essential role in society and we must make adaptations to the way we work to keep our children, parents, and team safe during this time.
 The fundamental principle of this guidance is to ensure distancing between identified groups and to implement enhanced hygiene practices.
 The design of nurseries as relatively small communities with further subdivided rooms, greatly assists our ability to create physical distance between groups.

-These Safe Operating Procedures (SOP) are based on Public Health England and the Department of Education guidance for nursery schools and their key workers.
+These Safe Operating Procedures (SOP) are based on Public Health England and Scotland, and the Department of Education guidance for nursery schools and their key workers.